ariavasulin/Indexed189/README.md

 - Mathpix and OpenAI API credentials.

 ## Setup
-0. You will need a Mathpix and OpenAI API key
 1. Clone the repo and open a terminal in the project root.
 2. (Optional) Create and activate a virtual environment.
    ```bash